nickboffa/metazoan-root/project_outline.md

 2. Create optimal partition without reconstructing tree:

-	*iqtree -s data_nooutgroup.phy -p Nosenko2013_nonribosomal.nex -m MF+MERGE*
+	*iqtree -s data_nooutgroup.phy -p data.nex -m MF+MERGE*

-Run the NONREV model on the dataset, which will determine the ML rooted tree.
+3. Run the NONREV model on the dataset, which will determine the ML rooted tree.
 It also calculates the rootstrap support values for each root, and the UFbootstrap support values for each bifurcation.

 	*iqtree2 -s data_nooutgroup.phy -p best_scheme_data.nex --model-joint NONREV -B 1000 -T AUTO --prefix something_nonrev*